amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 First, alter Section 5.1.2 of {{COOKIES}} by adding source-port to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.

-Then add the concept of port matching which helps to simplify checking if a cookie would match a port value We can do that by adding a new section under Section 5.3 of {{COOKIES}}
+Then add the concept of port matching which helps to simplify checking if a cookie would match a port value We can do that by adding a new section under Section 5.3 of {{COOKIES}}.

 5.3.5 Port matching

  An integer port-matches a given cookie if any of the following conditions are true:

  1. The cookie's host-only-flag is false.
  2. The integer exactly matches the cookie's port value.

 Example: